Frequently Asked Questions

 Who administers the Plan?

-The Board of Trustees is composed of two district representatives appointed by the City Council, one City retiree appointed by the Mayor, four City employees elected by members of the Fund, and two other mayoral appointees who are not officers or employees of the City.
-The Board, in turn, appoints committees to oversee the Plan's investments and actuarial valuations.
-Each elected member serves a three-year term, and each appointed member serves a two-year term.
+The Board of Trustees is composed of two members of City Council, one of whom may include the mayor, one City retiree appointed by the Mayor, four City employees elected by members of the Fund, and two other mayoral appointees who are not officers or employees of the City.
+The Board, in turn, appoints committees to oversee the Retirement Trust's investments and actuarial valuations.
+Each elected member serves a four-year term, and each appointed member serves a two-year term.
+For board appointments after April 2018, no City Council, citizen, or retiree member appointee may hold a Board position for more than 8 years throughout their lifetime.
+There shall be no limitation as to the number of years an elected individual may serve on the Board.
 Trustees receive no compensation for their work on the Board.
-The Board hires administrative personnel, as needed, including a Pension Administrator and staff.
+The Board hires administrative personnel, as needed, including an Executive Director and staff.

 Can I voluntarily increase my contribution to the Pension Fund?

 No, the employee pension contribution is prescribed by the Pension Ordinance as a fixed percentage of your pay, and can only be changed for all participants by an Amendment to the Ordinance by City Council.

 How do I get a refund of my contributions when I terminate employment with the City of El Paso?